Nominations open

 As a Council member you will expand your network, broaden your understanding of issues affecting the legal profession and the clients they serve and represent the views of solicitors from your region.

-Seats are available in the following constituencies:
+Seats are available in the following geographical constituencies:

-- Perth (1 seat available)
+- Solicitor Advocate (1 seat available)

-There are 10 Council meetings a year, with the majority being held as hybrid meetings.
 You can see more about the role of our Council members here.

-Members nominated as candidates for election must have their place of work in the relevant constituency.
-A nomination must have two proposers both of whom are also based in the relevant constituency.
 Nominations must also be accompanied by a statement from the candidate that they consent to being nominated.
-No proposer may propose more candidates than there are constituency seats.
+No proposer may propose more candidates than there are constituency seats available.

 Our Council